OpenBazaar/official_site/_posts/blog/2018-09-10/2018-09-10-the-beginners-guide-to-decentralization.markdown

 social_image: Decentralized-network.png
 ---

 OpenBazaar is a decentralized marketplace.
-What does _decentralized_ mean, and why does it matter though?
+What does _decentralized_ mean, and why does it matter?
 This article will explain the concept of decentralization without any technical jargon.

 Decentralization is a way to describe how a system works.
-These systems can be nearly anything, such as:
+These systems can be nearly anything:

-* A political system, like a government
+* A political system, such as a government
-* A technical system, like a computer network
+* A technical system, such as a computer network
-* A corporate system, like the structure of a company
+* A corporate system, such as the structure of a company
-* A legal system, like the laws of a particular nation
+* A legal system, such as the laws of a particular nation

-Here’s the quick definition: _decentralized_ means that no single person or organization has control over everyone else in a given system.
+Here’s a quick definition: _decentralized_ means that no single person or organization has control over everyone else in a given system.

 To better understand the concept I’ll give you some examples, but first, you need to understand decentralization’s opposite: _centralization_.